Mayoral elections in Jerusalem: 1989

 The 1989 Jerusalem mayoral election was held 28 February 1989, and saw the reelection of Teddy Kollek to a sixth consecutive term.

 Kollek ran as the candidate of his own One Jerusalem Party, which was affiliated with the national Israeli Labor Party.

 While he won an overwhelming victory in the mayoral election, his party list lost its majority on the Council of Jerusalem.
 This Council of Jerusalem result was partially attributable to Arab residents of the city voting in lesser numbers than in the recent preceding elections, with more Arabs than usual boycotting the municipal elections.
 Arab turnout was as small as under 4%.
 Another contributing factor was backlash from the left wing, who felt that Kollek had given too many compromises to the Haredi.
 Another contributing factor was a strong turnout of religious Jews, especially with Orthodox Jews, with the election especially seeing an abnormally high turnout of Haredi voters.
 Kollek had had a majority of the Council be directly aligned with him for the entirety of his mayoralty up to the 1989 election.

 1993

 The 1993 Jerusalem mayoral election was held 2 November 1993, and saw Likud nominee Ehud Olmert unseat Labor incumbent Teddy Kollek.
 This ended Kollek's 28-year mayoralty.
 This also marked the first time in roughly four decades that Jerusalem would have a mayor who was not a member of either the Israeli Labor Party or its predecessor organizations.
+This was seen as a handing a "blow" to the nation's governing Labor Party.

 1998

 The 1998 Jerusalem mayoral election was held on 10 November 1998, and saw the reelection of Likud incumbent Ehud Olmert.

-Olmert had been predicted to win a convincing reelection.
+In advance of the election, Olmert had been predicted by political prognosticators to win a convincing re-election.